PrathamOrg/ASER-Dataset/README.md

 Below we explain the Question Sample set used and the JSON file structure generated while collecting audio samples of ASER test (conducted manually) through Android app.

 ### Question Sample Set Description
 For each language (Hindi and Marathi), there are 4 question sample sets.
 Each question sample set consists of 2 sections - the Reading and English tools.
-Each sample has a question_id in the format <b> language_SampleNo_level_count </b> explained in detail below:
+Each sample has a question_id in the format <b> language_SampleNo_level_count </b> explained in detail below:<br>
-Language = "HI" or "MR" (for Hindi, Marathi respectively) SampleNo can be S1, S2, S3, S4
+Language = "HI" or "MR" (for Hindi, Marathi respectively)<br>
+SampleNo can be S1, S2, S3, S4<br>
-Count is the serial number count of the sample
+Count is the serial number count of the sample<br>
 The symbols used for level are described below.

 <table>